maxwellfree/RRAM-models-with-COMSOL6.0-new-physics-/README.md

-Transient Simulation Tool for Resistive RAM Reset Processes
+Transient Simulation Tool for RRAM Reset Processes

 Why this work?
-An essential aspect of the reset process in RRAM is the thermal inertia of the filament during cooling.
+An essential aspect of the reset process in resistive random-access memory (RRAM) is the thermal inertia of the filament during cooling.
 When the applied voltage pulse decreases, the filament does not cool synchronously with the voltage waveform.
 Instead, its temperature exhibits a delayed tail: the decay of temperature is slower than the decay of the driving voltage that generates the heat.
 This thermal lag means that, for a given voltage drop, the filament temperature remains higher than it would if the cooling were instantaneous.
 As a result, the filament spends more time at elevated temperatures.
 Since filament dissolution follows an Arrhenius-type dependence on activation energy, the removal of filament material is exponentially accelerated with temperature.
 Consequently, these thermal inertia tails become fundamental to the reset process.
 They ensure that the filament is reduced more rapidly and irreversibly once the hysteresis loop is entered, providing a realistic explanation of why filament rupture accelerates during reset.
 Without considering this effect, simulations would fail to capture the physics of the process and would underestimate the rate of filament destruction.

 It is important to note that these thermal inertia tails are real, experimentally observed, and measured in the laboratory.
 They can only be modeled through two possible approaches: